COVID-19 Prevention Plan

 7.0 This section of the SOP details the proper procedures to follow for a positive COVID rapid test result.

 7.1 Signs and Symptoms.
 Some symptoms of COVID-19 include but are not limited to: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and/or diarrhea.
 These do not include all possible symptoms of COVID-19 and presentation of these symptoms does not guarantee infection of COVID-19.
-A participant who develops symptoms of COVID-19 must immediately be seen by a Health Services Officer, have a rapid COVID-19 test done and if positive, must be quarantined until arrangements for transportation home can be accomplished.
-If a participant tests positive for COVID-19, all members of the flight/team and related cadre must go to the Health Services area to be interviewed and tested.
-Decisions about those participants will be made by Health Services personnel at that time.
+A participant who develops symptoms of COVID-19 must immediately be seen by the COVID Compliance Officer or his designee.

-7.2 Isolation.
+7.3 Isolation.
 An isolation (quarantine) area must be predetermined.
 This area should be separated from the rest of the participants and preferably have access to a separate latrine.
-Any participants testing positive with COVID-19 must remain in this quarantine area until their departure from the Encampment.
+Any participants testing positive with COVID-19 must remain in the quarantine area until their departure from the Encampment.

 8. Headquarters Guidelines